pimvanpelt/vppcfg/README.md

 It is incredibly important that changes to this codebase, particularly the validators, are well tested.
 Unit tests are provided in the `unittests/` directory with a Python test runner in `tests.py`.
-A test is a two-document YAML file, the first document describes the unit test and the second document is a candidate configuration file to test.
+Besides regular unittests provided by the Python framework, a YAMLTest is a test which reads a two-document YAML file, with the first document describing test metadata, and the second document being a candidate configuration to test, and it then runs all syntax and semantic validators and reports back.

-The format of the unit test is as follows:
+The format of the YAMLTest is as follows:
 ```
 test:
   description: str()